see-for-yourself/bgdv-book/_posts/2025-03-14-chapter8_focus-plus-context.md

 ![Figure 8.2](/bgdv-book/assets/images/book/step1_create_mosaic_layout_0.4-0.6_v03-a_dpi-75.png)
 _Figure 8.2.
 Creating a mosaic layout._

-The next step is to draw the connecting lines between the focus region 'A' and the context region 'B' as shown in Figure 8.3-left:
+The next step is to draw the connecting lines between the focus region "A" and the context region "B" as shown in Figure 8.3-left:

 ![Figure 8.3a](/bgdv-book/assets/images/book/step2_mosaic_draw_connecting_lines_0.4-0.6_v03-a_dpi-50.png)
 ![Figure 8.3b](/bgdv-book/assets/images/book/step3_mosaic_fill_patch_0.4-0.6_v03-a_dpi-50.png)